restorando/graphql-query-whitelist-ui/README.md

  - Addition of whitelisted queries
  - Queries can be enabled/disabled and renamed
- - Query Autocompletion using an internal o external schema
+ - Query Autocompletion using an internal or external schema
  - Query linting using an internal or external schema

 ## Options